 Need Help Dealing With an Alcoholic Partner?
 We’re Here for You

-At the Florida House Experience, our Family Program is designed to support those who are closest to an alcoholic or addict.
+At FHE Health, our Family Program is designed to support those who are closest to an alcoholic or addict.
 We can help you learn about enabling, recovery, relapse prevention and the importance of honest communication in relationships impacted by AUD.
 Contact us today.
 We’re here whenever you’re ready to talk.